LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 ## Best Practices

 - Use `catchup=False` in your DAG definition if you do not want Airflow to run all missed intervals.
-- Ensure system time (or Airflow's time zone settings) align with your intended schedule.
+- Ensure system time (or Airflow's time zone settings) aligns with your intended schedule.
 - Prefer preset cron strings (e.g., `@daily`) for simplicity unless you need fine-grained control.

 ---